 Federal Aviation Administration (FAA), DOT.

-This action proposes special conditions for Textron Aviation, Inc. B200-series airplanes.
+These special conditions are issued for Textron Aviation, Inc. B200-series airplanes.
 These airplanes as modified by Innovative Solutions & Support, Inc., will have a novel or unusual design feature associated with an autothrust system.
 The applicable airworthiness regulations do not contain adequate or appropriate safety standards for this design feature.
-These proposed special conditions contain the additional safety standards the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+These special conditions contain the additional safety standards the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.

 Start Further Info